-Students in classes 9 and 10 must not use mobile phones anywhere on school premises at any time (unless explicit permission is given by a teacher).
-Before you come through the school gate, ensure your phone (and any other electronic device you have with you) is switched off.
-Phones will be collected at registration before school starts and can be retrieved from reception at the end of the day.
+Students are not permitted to use mobile phones anywhere on school premises at any time (unless explicit permission is given by a teacher).
+Before students come through the school gate, they must ensure phones (and any other electronic devices) are switched off.
+Phones, smartwatches etc., will be collected before registration and can be retrieved at the end of the day.